maxmklam/VARIABLE_SERIAL_PORT/README.md

 ## Protocol
 Similar to UART's `Start bit` and `Stop bit` symbols, VSP also defines `Start bit (Frame Start - FS)` and `Stop bit (Frame End - FE)` symbols for transmission start and stop marking.
-An addition marking `Next Frame (NF)` is introduced for distinguishing byte by byte when sending multi-bytes as shown in Fig.2.
+An addition marking `Next Frame (NF)` is introduced for distinguishing byte by byte when sending multi-bytes as shown in following Figures.

 <p align="center">
   <img src="./Github_img/vspsymbol.gif" alt="VSP symbol definition">